Azure-Samples/openai-end-to-end-baseline/README.md

    az extension add --name ml
    ```

-1. Log in through the Azure CLI. *(Skip if using your VPN connected workstation)*
+1. Log in through the Azure CLI. *(Skip if using your VPN connected workstation.)*

    If prompted, choose "No, sign in to this app only."

-1. Set some context. *(Skip if using your VPN connected workstation)*
+1. Set some context. *(Skip if using your VPN connected workstation.)*

    ```powershell
    $BASE_NAME="SET TO SAME VALUE YOU USED BEFORE"